bespon/bespon_website/docs/index.md

 The benchmark data below was created using the
 [BespON Python benchmark code](https://github.com/bespon/bespon_python_benchmark).
+All data is from a single machine with Windows 10 and Ubuntu 16.04.
 It should not be interpreted as making a definitive statement about BespON performance under Python, since that will depend on the nature of specific data sets and the features used to represent them.
 Nevertheless, it does